-1. Planning Clarify the components, conditions, related organizations, etc. necessary for achieving the purpose of the project, select available OSS , and coordinate with related organizations.
-2. Development It consists of four processes: basic design, design, programming, and testing.
-Development is conducted in compliance with OSS licenses and protecting our intellectual property.
-3. Before Shipment This is the final examination to be conducted at the time of shipment judgment and product registration, and it is confirmed that necessary actions concerning the utilization OSS have been performed and evidence has been preserved .
-4. Post-Ship Prepare a system for maintenance and management of products, service systems, etc., and customer support, and clarify how to respond to vulnerabilities in OSS for use.
-5. Post-Ship Support To support a product, a service, etc., including OSS according to an operation procedure while maintaining a predetermined system.
+Clarify the components, conditions, related organizations, etc. necessary for 1.
+Planning achieving the purpose of the project, select available OSS, and coordinate with related organizations.
+It consists of four processes: basic design, design, programming, and testing.
+2. Development Development is conducted in compliance with OSS licenses and protecting our intellectual property.
+This is the final examination to be conducted at the time of shipment judgment 3.
+Before Shipment and product registration, and it is confirmed that necessary actions concerning the utilization OSS have been performed and evidence has been preserved.
+Prepare a system for maintenance and management of products, services, 4.
+Post-Ship systems, etc., and customer support, and clarify how to respond to Preparation vulnerabilities in OSS for use.
+5. Post-Ship To support a product, a service, etc., including OSS according to an operation Support procedure while maintaining a predetermined system.

-Figure 4.8-2: Structure of the OSS Utilization Guide and details of Section83
+Figure 4.8-2: Structure of the OSS Utilization Guide and details of Section87

 In addition, the status of OSS use in each project (OSS used, version, license) is managed company wide.
-Specifically, in each phase of development, the management department, the OSS Technology Center, and the CRIRT84 team work together to provide the following services to projects (Figure 4.8-3):
+Specifically, in each phase of development, the management department, the OSS Technology Center, and the CRIRT88 team work together to provide the following services to projects (Figure 4.8-3):

-- (1) Self-checking tools for OSS licenses are provided at the review and design stage. - (2) In the development/introduction stage, Fujitsu provides a service to examine OSS inclusion. - (3) In the maintenance and operation phase, the service manages vulnerabilities and EOL85, including major functional bugs, and issues alerts to the relevant departments.
+- (1) Self-checking tools for OSS licenses are provided at the review and design stage. - (2) In the development/introduction stage, Fujitsu provides a service to examine OSS inclusion. - (3) In the maintenance and operation phase, the service manages vulnerabilities and EOL89, including major functional bugs, and issues alerts to the relevant departments.

-83 Compiled based on data provided by Fujitsu.
+87 Compiled based on data provided by Fujitsu.

-84 Computer Security Incident Response Team: A team dedicated to responding to computer security incidents.
+88 Computer Security Incident Response Team: A team dedicated to responding to computer security incidents.

-85 End of Life.
+89 End of Life.

-■ Open source specialist organization + management department lead to provide various services for safe and secure use of OSS throughout the entire process.
+Open source specialist organization + management department lead to provide various services for safe and secure use of OSS throughout the entire process.